Best Hardside Luggage – Top Choices In 2020!

 If you decide to go for 4-wheel luggage, look for one that has double spinner wheels.
 These are more reliable on all kinds of surfaces since they don’t get stuck in crevices as easily as single wheels.
 They're also more stable.

-If you’re going on a holiday, you’ll want to spend most of your time unwinding and relaxing not worrying about your belongings in your suitcase.
-So for reassurance, look for a luggage with additional security features.
+If you’re going on a holiday, you’ll want to spend most of your time unwinding and relaxing, not worrying about your belongings in your suitcase.
+So, for reassurance, look for luggage with additional security features.

 You could also opt for a clip lock system, which simply means that the bag has a zipless locking mechanism.
 Then there is no zipper that someone can jam open with a knife or even a pen.

-If the piece of hardside luggage you’re considering doesn’t have integrated locks, make sure it’s possible to attach a padlock to the zipper pulls.
+If the hardside case you’re considering doesn’t have integrated locks, make sure it’s possible to attach a padlock to the zipper pulls.